YOOX: marketplace guide

 - None - when ChannelEngine receives a shipment, it takes no action other than notifying you that no invoice is present.

-If you select one of the Merchant invoices options, make sure to enable the invoice upload to ChannelEngine via the Merchant API.
-For that, call the POST /v2/orders/{merchantOrderNo}/invoice endpoint.
-Note that only invoices in PDF are supported.
+If you select one of the Merchant invoices options, make sure to upload the invoice to ChannelEngine via the Merchant API or via the web interface.
+To learn more, check out the article ChannelEngine: merchant invoices.

 Categorization